lupyuen/lupyuen.github.io/src/dashboard.md

 # Forever Build and Ingest

-Everything We've Done: Needs to be looped forever.
+Everything We've Done for NuttX Build and Ingest: Needs to be looped forever.
 Edit _$HOME/sync.sh_ and fill this in...

 ```bash
 #!/usr/bin/env bash